Germany: Environmental activists occupy coal plant | DW | 02.02.2020

-Protesters have broken into a German coal plant, saying plans to open it in summer were "a nail in the coffin for our future."
+Protesters broke into a German coal plant, saying plans to open it in summer were "a nail in the coffin for our future."
 The country's "Coal Commission" has advised against the opening.

 Germany's newest coal-fired power plant, Datteln 4, was occupied by over 100 activists on Sunday, as protesters demanded the country's government fulfill its pledge to phase out coal.